How To Redomicile A Foreign Company To Singapore?

 • a registered address

 Step 2: Apply for work visas for directors, employees or family members.
-This will be employment passes, dependent passes or others.
+Consequently, these will be employment passes, dependent passes or others.

 Step 3: Transfer business assets and liabilities.
 This includes contracts, intellectual property, plant and machinery etc.